A visionary legacy makes a positive difference

 Dave is a retired ophthalmologist who has lived on the shore of Gull Lake since 1973.
 His love for the area began long before he could kayak the blue waters of this inland lake.

 During the summer of 1964, the Kellogg Bird Sanctuary was Dave’s outdoor retreat from the work of his medical internship.
-“I would go to the bird sanctuary and walk around.
+“I would go to the Bird Sanctuary and walk around.
 I have always enjoyed nature and liked just being outdoors.”

 The 3,873-acre biological station located between Kalamazoo and Battle Creek offers many opportunities for the community to explore the great outdoors.
 Named for the 20th-century cereal magnate W.K.
 Kellogg, who donated the land and properties to MSU, this sanctuary for environmental research is MSU’s largest off-campus education complex and one of North America’s premier inland field stations.

 Once Dave built his home on Gull Lake, KBS was only a short walk away.
 “I used to walk straight to the biological station and see the orioles.
-Many times I looked for bluebirds, but I never was successful.”
+Many times, I looked for bluebirds, but I never was successful.”

 The elusive bluebirds didn’t discourage him though.
 Dave became a member of KBS and after his retirement in 2002, he volunteered to work in the KBS gardens.
 Although he didn’t consider himself a master gardener, he loved volunteering his time to keep KBS beautiful.

-In 2003 Dave was particularly drawn to the KBS Shoreline Management Demonstration Area project which he contributed to for multiple years.
+In 2003, Dave was particularly drawn to the KBS Shoreline Management Demonstration Area project which he contributed to for multiple years.
 He already had a heart for philanthropy, inspired by his days in medical school when a grant from the Grand Rapids Foundation helped him complete his education.
-From that time on, Dave always tried to give back through his own philanthropy.
+From that time on, Dave has always tried to give back through his own philanthropy.

 Dave has been a transformative philanthropic leader on behalf of KBS, particularly for the Bird Sanctuary.